elastic/kibana/packages/kbn-openapi-bundler/README.md

 })();
 ```

-Finally you should be able to run OpenAPI bundler via
+Finally you should be able to run OpenAPI merger via

 ```bash
 node ./path/to/the/script.js